strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 How to produce a report
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can produce a system report by completing the fields in the Reports tab by following these steps:
+You can produce a system report by completing the fields in the **Reports** tab by following these steps:

-1. Navigate to the 'Reports' tab.
+1. Navigate to the **Reports** tab

 .. figure:: screen-shots/reports-system.png
    :alt: Reports tab View

-2. Select the type of report you would like to produce.
+2. Select the type of report you would like to produce
-3. If you are allowed to produce reports for more than one organisation you will be asked to select an organisation name.
+3. If you are allowed to produce reports for more than one organisation you will be asked to select an organisation name
-4. Select the name of the organisation from the drop down list.
+4. Select the name of the organisation from the drop down list
-5. Click the first calendar icon to select the start date and then the second calendar icon to select the end date.
+5. Click the first calendar icon to select the start date and then the second calendar icon to select the end date
-6. If you click the 'Include only records with Client Consent' tickbox, the data for clients that have not consented to their anonymised data being provided to the Department of Health will be excluded from your report.
-(See :ref:`dfn-client_consent` )
+6. If you click the **Include only records with Client Consent** tickbox, the data for clients that have not consented to their anonymised data being provided to the Department of Health will be excluded from your report.
+(See `Episode - Client Consent to Anonymised Data <http://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#dfn-client-consent>`_ )
-7. Click the blue ‘Request’ button.
+7. Click the blue **Request** button
-8. Your report will be displayed on screen and can be downloaded as a CSV.
+8. Your report will be displayed on screen and can be downloaded as a CSV

-Note: If you are not sure what data is displayed in a report, please click on the 'Counting Rules Explained' link.
+Note: If you are not sure what data is displayed in a report, please click on the **Counting Rules Explained** link.

 .. figure:: screen-shots/reports-sample-system.png
    :alt: Reports tab View